clel-0/PE-Firm-Investment-Database-Pipeline/README.md

 pip install -r requirements.txt playwright install
 ```
-Currently, only the seed_aic.py and the portCo_Identification pipeline is fully operational and accurate. founded_year.py is not yet being used to add founding years to PE_firms.csv due to the appearance of 429 errors in response to GoogleAPI requests, that still need to be resolved.
+Currently, only the seed_aic.py is fully operational and accurate, with the portCo_Identification pipeline being fully operational but not completely accurate. founded_year.py is not yet being used to add founding years to PE_firms.csv due to the appearance of 429 errors in response to GoogleAPI requests, that still need to be resolved.

 To run seed_aic.py, enter the following within the terminal: